Nuclear pore complex: Export of RNA

-There are different export pathways through the NPC for each RNA class that exists.
-RNA export is also signal mediated (NES); the NES is in RNA-binding proteins (except for tRNA which has no adapter).
+Different export pathways through the NPC for various RNA classes.
+RNA export is signal-mediated, with nuclear export signals (NES) present in RNA-binding proteins, except for tRNA which lacks an adapter.
 It is notable that all viral RNAs and cellular RNAs (tRNA, rRNA, U snRNA, microRNA) except mRNA are dependent on RanGTP.
 Conserved mRNA export factors are necessary for mRNA nuclear export.
 Export factors are Mex67/Tap (large subunit) and Mtr2/p15 (small subunit).

-In higher eukaryotes, mRNA export is thought to be dependent on splicing which in turn recruits a protein complex, TREX, to spliced messages.
-TREX functions as an adapter for TAP, which is a very poor RNA binding protein.
-However, there are alternative mRNA export pathways that do not rely on splicing for specialized messages such as histones.
+In highest eukaryotes, mRNA export is believed to be spicling-dependent.
+Splicing recruits the TREX protein complex to spliced messages, serving as an adapter for TAP, a low-affinity RNA-binding protein However, there are alternative mRNA export pathways that do not rely on splicing for specialized messages such as histones.
 Recent work also suggest an interplay between splicing-dependent export and one of these alternative mRNA export pathways for secretory and mitochondrial transcripts.

 Assembly of the NPC

-As the NPC controls access to the genome, it is essential that it exists in large amounts in stages of the cell cycle where plenty of transcription is necessary.
-For example, cycling mammalian and yeast cells double the amount of NPC in the nucleus between the G1 and G2 phase of the cell cycle, and oocytes accumulate large numbers of NPCs to prepare for the rapid mitosis that exists in the early stages of development.
-Interphase cells must also keep up a level of NPC generation to keep the levels of NPC in the cell constant as some may get damaged.
-Some cells can even increase the NPC numbers due to increased transcriptional demand.
+Since the NPC regulates genome access, its presence in significant quantities during cell cycle stages characterized by high transcription rates is crucial.
+For example, cycling mammalian and yeast cells double the amount of NPC in the nucleus between the G1 and G2 phase.
+Similarly, oocytes accumulate abundant NPCs in anticipation of the rapid mitotic activity during early development.
+Moreover, interphase cells must maintain NPC generation to sustain consistent NPC levels, as some may incur damage.
+Furthermore, certain cells can even increase the NPC numbers due to increased transcriptional demand.